cscsCSCScscs/pyodbc/Drivers-and-Driver-Managers.md

 UsageCount=1
 ```

-Here, the familiar name for the SQL Server driver is "ODBC Driver 17 for SQL Server", and "ODBC Driver for Vertica" for the Vertica driver.
-The driver software module itself is referred to in the "Driver" line.
+In this case, the familiar name for the SQL Server driver is "ODBC Driver 17 for SQL Server", and for the Vertica driver "ODBC Driver for Vertica".
+The driver executable is defined in the "Driver" line.
+This is what the driver manager calls.

 Typically, when database drivers are installed, the installation process adds a new catalog entry to the `odbcinst.ini` file so it shouldn't normally be necessary to manually edit this file.
 Note, the driver is specific to an RDBMS, not a database instance.
 Each driver can be used to connect to multiple database instances of the same RDBMS.

+When the "DRIVER" keyword is included in the ODBC connection string provided to the driver manager, the driver manager matches the given "DRIVER" name against the familiar names in the `odbcinst.ini` file.

 ### odbc.ini

-Information about database connections on the app server is stored in the `odbc.ini` file.
+Information about available databases is stored in the `odbc.ini` file.
 It contains a catalog of DSN's (Data Source Names), typically one for each database instance.
 Each DSN includes a driver reference in the "Driver" line, which is the familiar name from the `odbcinst.ini` file, e.g.:

 ```